seannyD/Expericraft/Manuals/docs/Fixing problems.md

 # Fixing problems

+## I need a particular block type

+Press 'e' (or maybe 'i') to open the inventory.
+Click and drag any of the blocks into your inventory on the bottom.
+The special blocks for this expeirment are at the bottom of the "building blocks" tab (first tab).

 ## In Minecraft, when trying to use the console, I can't type some characters (a, c)

-Minecraft thinks the apple command button is being held down.
-Press the apple command key on its own, then try typing again.
+Minecraft thinks the command button is being held down.
+Press the apple command key or the windows control key or the windows key on its own, then try typing again.

 ## Changing to creative mode

-First you need to give permission for the player to use the console commands.
-In the command prompt where the server is running, type `op` followed by the name of the player:

-`op Seanny_D`

-or

-`op LizIrv`

-The player can now type a forward slash to get the console, then
+Player A can switch to creative mode using the command line:

 `/gamemode creative`  To set to creative mode.

 `/gamemode survival` To set back to normal.

+But player B doesn't have permission to do this.
+Instead, switch to experiment mode:

+`/experiment`

+And that will put the player into creative mode.

 ## Server commands

-`difficulty peaceful`
+`/difficulty peaceful`

-`clear LizIrv`
+`/clear LizIrv`  Clear the inventory of LizIrv

+`/clear @a` Clear the inventory of all participants.

-`give LizIrv minecraft:wool 64 0`
+`/give LizIrv minecraft:wool 64 0`  Give LizIrv wool

+`/give @p examplemod:greeninvisible 64`  Give me green invisible block `/give @p examplemod:orangeinvisible 64`

+`/give @p examplemod:redinvisible 64`
+`/give @p examplemod:blueinvisible 64`

+`/tp @p -42 73 -14` Teleport me to A's starting point `/tp @p -42 73 -6` Teleport me to B's starting point